schitresh/computer_science/database_system/5_normalization.md

 - Example:
   - Student (id, name, course_name)
   - MVD: name & course_name are independent but id -> name, id -> course_name
+  - Solution
+    - Student (id, name)
-  - Solution: Student (id, name), StudentCourse (student_id, course_name)
+    - StudentCourse (student_id, course_name)

 ### Fifth (5NF)
 - Also called projection-join normal form (PJNF)
 - No join dependency except candidate keys
   - A relation decomposed into two relations must be lossless
-- Lossless Decomposition
+- Lossless Decompositionwhich
   - If relation R (A, B, C) is decomposed into R1 (A, B) & R2 (B, C)
   - It is lossless if the join of R1 & R2 over B should be equal to R
-  - If is lossy if the number of joined tuples are more or less than R
+  - It is lossy if the number of joined tuples are more or less than R
   - It is dependency preserving if all the FD are preserved in R1 & R2
 - Example:
   - Course (name, faculty, semester)